A Comparison of DNS Server Types: How To Choose the Right DNS Configuration

 While the most apparent differences between DNS server configurations are probably functional, the relational differences are also extremely important.

-Primary and Slave Servers
+Primary and Secondary Servers

 DNS zones usually have at least two name servers.
 Any zone responsible for an internet routable zone must have at least two name servers.
 Often times, many more name servers are maintained in order to spread the load and increase redundancy.